Skip to main content

 Resource Use it for Best next step

-Aging Division State aging programs, county services, facilities, and provider information.
+Aging Division State aging programs, county services, provider information, and aging policy.
 Use the state site, then call 2-1-1 for local routing.

-ADRC Options counseling, referrals, and benefits navigation.
+ADRC Options counseling, referrals, and help finding local resources.
 Ask for an ADRC Navigator.

-Senior centers Meals, rides, activities, forms help, and local referrals.
+Senior center locator Meal sites, ride programs, activities, and local contacts by county.
 Search by county before calling.

 Ombudsman Long-term care complaints and resident rights.
 Call before a small problem becomes a crisis.